-A non-taxable benefit is a great bonus for employers!
-At tax time, employers can add their total HCSA spend (as claimed by employees) as a tax incentive on their T4A.
+Meanwhile, those same contributions are 100% tax deductible for the employer.
+At tax time, employers can include their total HCSA spend (as claimed by employees) as a corporate tax deduction.

-So, if a company offers $300 to its ten employees, their max HCSA spend will be $3,000 ($300 x 10).
-If seven of those employees use all their dollars, and three use none, the company will have paid out $2,100 ($300 x 7) as their actual spend.
-At tax time, the actual spend of the HCSA allotment (plus administration fees and applicable taxes) can be added as a tax incentive!
+For example, if a company offers $300 to its ten employees, their max HCSA spend will be $3,000 ($300 x 10).
+If seven of those employees use all of their dollars, and three use none, the company will have paid out $2,100 ($300 x 7) as their actual spend.
+At tax time, the actual spend of the HCSA allotment (plus administration fees and applicable taxes) can be claimed as an expense.

 This sounds a lot like a Personal Spending Account.
 What’s the difference?